TORONTO PARDON LAWYER

 A record suspension is your chance to start from a clean slate.
 It removes the stereotype associated with a criminal record and hosts a range of employment and travel benefits.
 Although the application is lengthy and complex, sometimes taking a number of years to complete, your application will only be completed by an experienced lawyer.

-Our practice specializes in time-sensitive Pardon Appeals, where the Parole Board of Canada proposes to deny a pardon application within 90 days pursuant to the enumerated sections in the Criminal Records Act.
+Our practice deal with in time-sensitive Pardon Appeals, where the Parole Board of Canada proposes to deny a pardon application within 90 days pursuant to the enumerated sections in the Criminal Records Act.
 Grounds to deny the application may include a lack of good conduct or granting a pardon would bring the administration of justice into disrepute among others.

 Frequently Asked Questions